Diablo 4 - How to Get Crushed Beast Bones

 Unfortunately, it’s a rare drop.
 This means you’ll want to regularly explore any wild regions between the cities that serve as your safe havens.
 However, one of the more reliable ways to get Crushed Beast Bones to drop is to find random events or explore dungeons where these large creatures might spawn.

-We were able to acquire our first amount of Crushed Beast Bones by doing a random event we found in the Fractured Peaks at level 22.
+We acquired our first amount of Crushed Beast Bones by doing a random event we found in the Fractured Peaks at level 22.
 It involved defending against multiple waves of foes, and these enemies were all creatures, and the only monster to drop the Crushed Beast Bones was the large bear that appeared.

-Outside of this event, we’ve yet to reliably encounter Crushed Beast Bones.
-Many players have reported that the random world events in each of the regions is the best way to find them, as they typically involve fighting large enemies or more powerful ones that you’ll find by exploring the map.
+Outside of finding it from this event, we’ve yet to encounter Crushed Beast Bones reliably.
+Many players have reported that the random world events in each region are the best way to find them, as they typically involve fighting large enemies or more powerful ones that you’ll find by exploring the map.
 Our best recommendation is to focus on these random events and try to go after them if you want to find Crushed Beast Bones.

 A good way to track down this resource and kill time is to focus on the side quests and explore off the main road of the Diablo 4 main story.
 The more locations you explore in Sanctuary, the more chances you have to find random events and tough bosses wandering around.